Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: warpmike, Pixabay

-These often look like miniature barns, and some of the higher-end ones might be nicer than your actual house.
-In fact, some have separate decks or lounging areas attached, which is a great way to show your neighbors how spoiled your dog is.
+These often look like miniature barns; some higher-end models might be nicer than your house.
+In fact, they have separate decks or lounging areas attached, which is a great way to show your neighbors how spoiled your dog is.

 Pros